LEDThereBeLight/intuitive-coding/_posts/2015-02-10-refactoring-round-two.md

 ### Keeping track of things with *state*

-Our simple program works great, but there are some things we can clean up and in the process teach ourselves some new ideas.
+Our simple program works great, but there are some things we can clean up and in the process teach ourselves some important ideas.
 These concepts are critical to any sort of data science, artificial intelligence programs, or problems that you'd be asked to solve in an interview.

 Let's go top to bottom and refactor.
 We'll start with the model.